Coherent-Partners/spark-python-sdk/docs/authentication.md

 ## Good to Know

-When using OAuth2.0 client credentials, the SDK will automatically refresh the bearer token when it expires.
+When using OAuth2.0 client credentials, the SDK will automatically refresh the access token when it expires.
 You can also generate or refresh the token manually.

 ```py
 spark = Spark.Client(oauth='path/to/my/credentials.json')